 Careful consideration should be given to the following risk factors, in addition to the other information set forth in this Quarterly Report on Form 10-Q and in other documents that we file with the SEC or publicly in Canada, in evaluating our company and our business.
-Investing in our shares of Class 2 common stock involves a high degree of risk.
+Investing in our securities involves a high degree of risk.
 If any of the following risks actually occur, our business, financial condition, results of operations and future growth prospects could be materially and adversely affected.